St. Michael's Abbey (Orange County, California): Recent history

-The current abbot is Eugene J. Hayes, O.Praem., J.C.D., S.T.L.
-He was elected for a life-time term as abbot with a mandatory retirement age of 75 years on 27 June 1995 and received the abbatial blessing on 15 September 1995.
+The third and current abbot is John Caronan.
+He was elected for a twelve-year term as abbot on June 19, 2026, succeeding Eugene Hayes.

 More recently, plans have developed for an expansion project to develop a new site, due in part to geological instability at the current Abbey.
 In the early part of 2018, the building campaign attained its goal of $120 million.
 The groundbreaking for the new abbey took place at the site of 327 acres in Silverado Canyon on 18 March 2018.

 Bethlehem Priory

 In 1997 the abbey founded a monastery of Norbertine canonesses regular in Tehachapi, California.
 On 29 January 2011, the sisters' community in Tehachapi was incorporated into the worldwide Norbertine Order.
 In a ceremony at St. John the Baptist Cathedral in Fresno, the first nine sisters made their solemn profession as members of the newly established Canonry of the Bethlehem Priory of St. Joseph, in the hands of the Norbertine Abbot General, Thomas Handgratinger.
 Their total membership is 20 canonesses, the majority of whom are still in stages of formation before perpetual vows.
 In that same ceremony the Abbot of St. Michael's Abbey was named the Father Abbot of the Sisters' Canonry and as such serves as their external superior.